DAF201/2022_fall_school_garbage/Logic.md

 >Show that there exist irrational numbers x and y such that xy is rational
 >
 >We know that √2 is irrational.
 Let us consider the number √2<sup>√2</sup>.
-There are two possibilities to consider.
+There are two possibilities to consider
 >
 >>Possibility 1: √2<sup>√2</sup> is rational
 >>